xen-project/xen/docs/misc/efi.markdown

 name enclosed in square brackets, with individual values specified in each section.
 A section named `[global]` is treated specially to allow certain settings to apply to all other sections (or to provide defaults for certain settings in case individual sections don't specify them).
+This file (for now) needs to be of ASCII type and not e.g. UTF-8 or UTF-16.
 A typical file would thus look like this (`#` serving as comment character):

     **************************example begin******************************